Chris Yue Fu

 Cognitive and Behavioral Change in the AI Era, INFO 498 F, Instructor on Record, Winter 2025

-I designed and taught this special topic class, which explores how AI tools are reshaping human cognition and behavior.
+I designed and taught this special topic class (see syllabus), which explores how AI tools are reshaping human cognition and behavior.
 The course examines the rapid evolution of AI and its profound influence on how we work, think, and interact.
 Through this class, students are encouraged to deeply reflect on how AI tools have already transformed our lives and how they might continue to do so in the coming decades.
 The goal is to equip students with both the critical thinking and practical AI skills needed to adapt to these changes thoughtfully and effectively.

 Beyond Research